Massachusetts State Police: Consolidation of state-controlled police agencies

 In 1992, the former Massachusetts Department of Public Safety – Division of State Police, Massachusetts Registry of Motor Vehicles Police, Massachusetts Capitol Police, and Metropolitan District Commission (MDC) Police (commonly known as the Metropolitan Police) departments merged to form what is currently known as the Department of State Police (an agency within the Executive Office of Public Safety, which is different from the Department of Public Safety).
 The four former agencies officially ceased to exist on July 1, 1992.
 The distinctive uniform and seal of the former Division of State Police would be retained by the newly formed Department of State Police.
 The ranks of corporal and staff sergeant were not carried over into the new agency.
 The Massachusetts Environmental Police remained a separate entity under the Department of Fisheries, Wildlife, and Environmental Law Enforcement, and later became a separate department-level office under the re-organised Executive Office of Energy and Environmental Affairs.
+In the early part of the 2000s the MBTA Police discussed a possible merger but it will most likely not happen due to high costs and standards for both recruitment and training.